snowcodeer/CosyBakes/README.md

 ## ⚠️ Just a Demo!

-This is an early demo and currently includes just a **half-baked (pardon the pun!) brownie recipe**. 🍫
+This is a demo and currently includes just a **half-baked (pardon the pun!) brownie recipe**. 🍫
 More recipes, features, and polish are coming soon!

+---

+## 🌐 Future Plans

+I'm working on connecting the game to an **API** that will let you **turn *any* of your favorite recipes into a playable game — instantly!**
+Just drop in a recipe link or upload your own, and watch it become an adorable, interactive baking adventure. ✨🍪

 ---